 The Pilgrims, English separatists that came to America in 1620, were even more orthodox in their Puritan beliefs than Cromwell.
 As a result, Christmas was not a holiday in early America.
 From 1659 to 1681, the celebration of Christmas was actually outlawed in Boston.
 Anyone exhibiting the Christmas spirit was fined five shillings.
 By contrast, in the Jamestown settlement, Captain John Smith reported that Christmas was enjoyed by all and passed without incident.

 After the American Revolution, English customs fell out of favor, including Christmas.
 In fact, Christmas wasn’t declared a U.S. federal holiday until June 26, 1870.

 A Christmas Carol

 Also around this time, English author Charles Dickens created the classic holiday tale, A Christmas Carol.
 The story’s message – the importance of charity and good will towards all humankind – struck a powerful chord in the United States and England and showed members of Victorian society the benefits of celebrating the holiday.

 The family was also becoming less disciplined and more sensitive to the emotional needs of children during the early 1800s.
-Christmas provided families with a day when they could lavish attention-and gifts-on their children without appearing to “spoil” them.
+Christmas provided families with a day when they could lavish attention and gifts on their children without appearing to “spoil” them.

-As Americans began to embrace Christmas as a perfect family holiday, old customs were unearthed.
+As some Americans began to embrace Christmas as a perfect family holiday, old customs were unearthed.
 People looked toward recent immigrants and Catholic and Episcopalian churches to see how the day should be celebrated.
 In the next 100 years, Americans built a Christmas tradition all their own that included pieces of many other customs, including decorating trees, sending holiday cards, and gift-giving.